pdmice/flexpath-final-project/README.md

 When you are ready to submit your assessment, you will submit your GitHub Repo link and Walkthrough video .mp4 file through canvas.

-Your project code must be able to be pulled down and built on a course staff device.
+Your project code must be able to be pulled down from GitHub and successfully built on a Windows or Mac device.
 PLEASE ENSURE that you include all SQL code that creates the initial models, table relationships, and data for your MySQL database.
 Course staff will use that SQL to create a MySQL database for your project so we can run your project locally.

-If you do not include this in your project, and your app cannot be built and run when pulling down the code from Github, we won't be able to schedule your project demo.
+If you do not include this in your project, and your app cannot be built and run when pulling down the code from GitHub, we won't be able to schedule your project demo.

 If we get to the end of the course and we can't run your project on our device, and you are unable to get your repo in a working state, **you will be unable to graduate from the course**.

-### Requirements for Github Repo:
+### Requirements for GitHub Repo:
-- Once submitted, the application in your github repo must be able to build and run.
+- Once submitted, the application in your GitHub repo must be able to build and run.
 - Includes necessary SQL files to create the initial Db tables, relationships, and any starter data your app needs
 - LaunchCode staff will be pulling down your app to review your code,